Kitchen Island Ideas and Units We Love

 1. ISLAND STORAGE SOLUTION

-Mix and match storage solutions to maximise the possibilities and incorporate a mixture of cabinets, drawers and open shelving – Cookbooks, wine racks, glassware display; your island storage can be personal to you.
+Mix and match storage solutions to maximise the possibilities and incorporate a mixture of cabinets, drawers and open shelving – Cookbooks, wine racks, and glassware display; your island storage can be personal to you.

 2. Kitchen Island Materials